Permissions, Licensing, and Reprints

 American Psychiatric Association and APA Publishing publications and logos are protected by copyright and all rights are reserved.
 American Psychiatric Association and APA Publishing publications and logos may not be reproduced in any form or by any means without written permission from the copyright owner.

-If you would like to reproduce material from the Diagnostic and Statistical Manual of Mental Disorders (DSM), books, or journals (American Journal of Psychiatry, FOCUS, Journal of Neuropsychiatry and Clinical Neurosciences, Psychiatric News, The American Journal of Psychotherapy, and Psychiatric Services) published by the American Psychiatric Association and APA Publishing, please complete sections I, II, III, and VI of our permission and license request form.
+If you would like to reproduce material from the Diagnostic and Statistical Manual of Mental Disorders (DSM), books, or journals (The American Journal of Psychiatry, FOCUS, Journal of Neuropsychiatry and Clinical Neurosciences, Psychiatric News, The American Journal of Psychotherapy, and Psychiatric Services) published by the American Psychiatric Association and APA Publishing, please complete sections I, II, III, and VI of our permission and license request form.
 Please allow up to 4 weeks for processing of your request.
 Permission requests will be processed in the order that they are received.